 By optimizing your supply chain you may be able to significantly reduce your operating costs by speeding up the production process and reducing waste.

-If you think your supply chain could be better, then a great place to start is by investigating your materials management, as this aspect alone could have a significant effect on the efficiency of your supply chain.
+If you think your supply chain could be better, then a great place to start is by investigating your problems involved in materials management, as this aspect alone could have a significant effect on the efficiency of your supply chain.

 What is materials management?

-Materials management refers to the process of overseeing the purchase, delivery, and flow of the raw materials that a company needs to produce its products.
+The role of materials management in supply chain refers to the process of overseeing the purchase, delivery, and flow of the raw materials that a company needs to produce its products.

 It’s a segment of a company’s broader supply chain that is usually overseen by a materials manager, and is important because it directly impacts your company’s bottom line.